 Paste the public key into the appropriate box, but do not paste the private key into the box; private keys should always remain on the servers that generated them.

-WHM will display the name of the keys imported, and you should now be able to authenticate over SSH using the key.
+WHM will display the name of the keys imported, from there you will need to authorize the SSH key you just imported by clicking "Manage Authorization" and "Authorize".
+Once you have authorized the key you should now be able to authenticate over SSH using the key.

 Custom Key Names